 One-on-one meetings.
-Regular one-on-ones are key to better workplace relationships.
+Regular virtual one-on-ones are key to better workplace relationships.
 They help managers and employees connect and align.
 They shorten the physical distance between an organization and a remote employee.
 Managers should schedule weekly check-ins with employees to stay on top of important issues.

 Time tracking software.
 Detailed time tracking reports help you to understand how much time your team members spend on specific tasks and give you a better overview of the project’s performance.

 Feedback.
 Continuous feedback opens doors and encourages healthy dialogue.
 It helps organizations understand what employees need and expect.
 And it helps employees know where they stand and how they can improve.
 Collect and discuss feedback regularly to ensure transparency and growth.

 Surveys.
 Engagement surveys help leaders keep up with employee sentiment.
 They help leaders focus on what matters.
 Slice and dice survey data to focus on remote employees.
 This will help you understand and target their specific challenges.